BinnyKaur/portfolio/src/content/timeline/pratigya.md

 foreground: "rgb(244, 67, 54)"
 ---

-I started volunteering for the society from third semester, we we would teach underprivileged children.
+With my keen interest in supporting society, I started volunteering for the society from third semester, we we would teach underprivileged children.